zulip/zulip/docs/production/upgrade-or-modify.md

         /home/zulip/deployments/current/ --ignore-static-assets --audit-fts-indexes
     ```

-That last command will finish by restarting your Zulip server; you
+   This will finish by restarting your Zulip server; you should now be
-should now be able to navigate to its URL and confirm everything is
+   able to navigate to its URL and confirm everything is working
-working correctly.
+   correctly.

 ### Upgrading from Ubuntu 16.04 Xenial to 18.04 Bionic